IyatomiLab/Waveshift_Augmentation/README.md

 `pip install -r requirements.txt`

 ## Usage
-Here's how to integrate the custom augmentation transforms into your PyTorch data pipeline:
+Here's how to integrate our data augmentation technique into your PyTorch data pipeline:

 ```python
 import torch